wrightben/math/Statistics - General/monty-hall/Readme.md

 You — Door 1 (33% chance of prize)<br />
 Other person — Door 2 and Door 3 (66% chance of prize)

-Either door 2 or door 3 MUST NOT have the prize, so remove it.
+**Then**: Either door 2 or door 3 MUST NOT have the prize, so remove it.

 **Choice**: Select either your door or the other person's two doors.
 (One was removed, but it was one without a prize.
 A contestant with two doors always has at least one without a prize.)